apollographql/apollo-server/docs/source/integrations/building-integrations.md

 In the first `expressMiddleware` signature above, if a user doesn't provide `options`, there isn't a user-provided `context` function to call.
 The resulting `context` object is a `BaseContext` (or `{}`).
 So, the first argument's expected type is `ApolloServer<BaseContext>`.

 The second `expressMiddleware` signature _requires_ that `options` receives a `context` property.
-This means that Apollo Server expects the `context` object's type to be the _same_ as the type returned by the user-provided `context` function.
+This means that Apollo Server expects the `context` object's type to be the _same_ as the user-provided `context` function's type.
 Apollo Server uses the `TContext` type to represent the generic type of the GraphQL context object.
 Above, both the `ApolloServer` instance and the user-provided `context` function share the `TContext` generic, ensuring users correctly type their server and `context` function.

 ### Ensure successful startup